juniorctl/pulse-streamer/examples/supercollider/README.md

 #### Problem: cannot get SuperCollider to stream with JACK + GStreamer + Pion

-Assuming your docker image is built, open three separate terminal windows and run the `docker run...` command in each to open three bash sessions in the container:
+Assuming the docker image from above is built, open three separate terminal windows and run the `docker run...` command in each to open three bash sessions in the container:

 * `docker run --volume=/dev/shm:/dev/shm:rw --user=po -it j-sc-2 bash`

 In the first session, start JACK:

-* jackd -r -d dummy -r 44100
+* `jackd -r -d dummy -r 44100`

 In the second one, after reloading the JS fiddle, copying the token and setting BROWSER_SDP=<token> in the container, start the gstreamer-send Pion program:

 * `echo $BROWSER_SDP | gstreamer-send -audio-src "jackaudiosrc ! audioconvert ! audioresample ! autoaudiosink"`

 Copy the token response for use later in the JSFiddle after you run SuperCollider in the steps below